How does smoking affect healing after surgery?

 Your body has trouble fighting infections.

 Smoking also has been shown to make it more difficult for your body to fight off an infection after surgery.
 Chemicals in cigarette smoke limit the activity of infection-fighting cells called neutrophils.
-Neutrophils are “body guard” cells in the body.
+Neutrophils are "bodyguard" cells in the body.
 They restore a safe environment by getting rid of things that don't belong, like bacteria, before problems are caused.
-Without normal neutrophils, an infection could set in which may require antibiotics or even more surgery to cure.
+Without normal neutrophils, an infection could set in that may require antibiotics or even more surgery to cure.
 Smokers have been shown to have up to four times the risk of infection after foot surgery than nonsmokers.

 You experience more pain after surgery.